 I played the piano since I was 4.
 My mother wanted to give me the opportunity by growing old to know how to play an instrument, and so I started to learn music early.
 She was a piano player too, and she used to play me every night the same piece of Schubert, a sonata in F minor.
 She gave me her passion for music, and I think that's why it became very important to me.

-My piano teacher told me about Berklee College of Music and its Film Scoring department, and it became an objective for me.
+After studying 10+ years classical music at the French Conservatory, my piano teacher told me about Berklee College of Music and its Film Scoring department, and it became an objective for me.
 After receiving a degree in Sound Engineering in France, I passed the audition for Berklee and got accepted on scholarship.